 A student who is promoted to the sixth grade must have met all requirements set forth in the K - 5 grades for promotion to sixth grade.
 In grades 6 - 8, each student shall receive instruction pursuant to F.S.
-1003.42, and the Student Progression Plan.
+1003.4156, and the Student Progression Plan.

-Students in n grades 6, 7 & 8 must successfully co omplete subjects with a grade of 60 or higher English/ Language Arts 3 middle grades or higher in English/Language Arts These courses much emphasize literature, composition, and technical text Math 3 middle grades or higher courses Must offer at least one high school level math course which students may earn high school credit For each year in which a student scores at Level 1 or Level 2 on Florida Standards Mathematics, the students must receive remediation the following year, which may be integrated into the student's required mathematics course.
+Students ir n grades 6, 7 & 8 must successfully co omplete subjects with a grade of 60 or higher English/ Language Arts 3 middle grades or higher in English/Language Arts These courses much emphasize literature, composition, and technical text Math 3 middle grades or higher courses Must offer at least one high school level math course which students may earn high school credit For each year in which a student scores at Level 1 or Level 2 on Florida Standards Mathematics, the students must receive remediation the following year, which may be integrated into the student's required mathematics course.
 Successful completion of a high school level Algebra 1 or Geometry course is not contingent on a student the EOC assessment.
 To earn high school credit for Algebra 1, the student must take the Algebra 1 EOC Assessment Pass the course EOC results constitute 30% of final grade To earn high school credit for Geometry, the student must take the Geometry EOC Assessment Pass the course EOC results constitute 30% of final grade Science 3 middle grades or higher courses Successful completion of a high school level Biology 1 course is not contingent on a student the EOC assessment.
 To earn high school credit for Biology 1, the student must take the Biology 1 EOC Assessment Pass the course EOC results constitute 30% of final grade Social Studies 3 middle grades or higher courses One of these courses must be at least a one-semester civics education course that a student successfully completes.
 Civics Education Course EOC results constitute 30% of the final course grade.
-If a middle grades student who transfers into a FL public school after the beginning of the 2nd term of 8th grade is not required to meet the Civics education requirement for promotion if the student's transcript documents Passage of 3 courses in social studies that include coverage of civics education If this is not the case, the student must be immediately enrolled in Civics, participate In the Civics EOC and the results of the EOC must constitute 30% of the course grade.
+Out of State Transfer Student - F.S.
+1003.4156 If a middle grades student who transfers into a FL public school after the beginning of the 2nd term of 8th grade is not required to meet the Civics education requirement for promotion if the student's transcript documents Passage of 3 courses in social studies that include coverage of civics education If this is not the case, the student must be immediately enrolled in Civics, participate In the Civics EOC and the results of the EOC must constitute 30% of the course grade.

-PE One semester of physical education for each year a student is enrolled in grades 6-8 Students may waive PE requirements if they meet any of the following criteria: Enrolled in a remedial course Student's parents indicate in writing Request student enroll in another course Student is participating in physical activities outside of the school day, which is equal to or in excess of the mandated requirement Career & Education Planning 1 course completed in grades 6, 7, or 8 Internet-based Easy to use Customizable Research-based assessments to assist student in determining educational and career options and goals Emphasis on importance of entrepreneurship skills Reading period of reading, in 6th, 7th and 8th grade, in addition to the regularly scheduled language arts course Students who transfer into the district may be exempt Students in virtual instruction may be exempt For each year in which a student scores at Level 1 or Level 2 on Florida Standards Assessment ELA, the student will receive remediation the following year, which may be integrated into the student's required ELA/ Reading course.
+PE One semester of physical education for each year a student is enrolled in grades 6-8 Students may waive PE requirements if they meet any of the following criteria: Enrolled in a remedial course Student's parents indicate in writing Request student enroll in another course Student is participating in physical activities outside of the school day, which is equal to or in excess of the mandated requirement Reading 1 period of reading, in 6th, 7th and 8th grade, in addition to the regularly scheduled language arts course Students who transfer into the district may be exempt Students in virtual instruction may be exempt For each year in which a student scores at Level 1 or Level 2 on Florida Standards Assessment ELA, the student will receive remediation the following year, which may be integrated into the student's required ELA/ Reading course.